The answer is purely psychological.

 Don Shula, the NFL Hall of Fame player and former Head Coach of the Miami Dolphins, LIVED his quote; “Strive for perfection; settle for excellence.”
 As a youngster living near Miami, I was amazed at how quickly he took a new expansion franchise from underachieving losers to undefeated Super Bowl Champions.
 Having learned this quote a few years ago, I now know why.

-I honestly believe people crave and need inspiration as naturally as they do food and sex.
-It's time for all of us to do whatever we can to encourage those we care about to pursue their dreams and life's ambitions.
+I honestly believe people crave and need inspiration as naturally as they do food and sex (it nourishes the mind, and creates euphoric feelings).
+It’s time for all of us to do whatever we can to encourage those we care about to pursue their dreams and life’s ambitions.
 Even today, all over the Internet, fellow Webmasters are proudly sharing their favorite quotes at their sites.
 Perhaps the very same inspiring words that motivated them to achieve their goals.
 That, my friends, is the mission of Inspire21.com.

-One day, I coined a phrase for my children...
-"Communication is the key to love, peace and harmony"... so they would understand why they shouldn't leave their parents to second-guess them, presume their plans or anticipate their schedules.
-Today, I firmly believe that many marriages could be saved and made stronger, more children would behave better and, perhaps, even conflicts between countries could be avoided if they maintained more positve and open communications.
+A long time ago, I once coined a phrase for my children… “Communication is the key to love, peace and harmony.”… so they would understand why they shouldn’t leave their parents to second-guess them, presume their plans or anticipate their schedules.
+Today, I firmly believe that many marriages could be saved and made stronger, more children would behave better and, perhaps, even conflicts between countries could be avoided if they maintained more positive and open communications.

-Now, with digital info and graphics on the web, and utilizing free email, there has never been an easier or cheaper way to stay in touch with the people we care about.
-Inspire21's objective is to promote unlimited, unencumbered, uplifting communications, by providing these inspiring eCards and stories on the Internet for all to see and send... freely.
+Today, with digital info and graphics in cyberspace, and utilizing free email, there has never been an easier or cheaper way to stay in touch with the people we care about.
+Inspire21’s objective is to promote unlimited, unencumbered, uplifting communications, by providing these inspiring messages for all to use and enjoy… freely.